BruceEckel/functional_error_handling/Slides.md

 ### Exceptions

-- Standardized error handling in the language domain.
+- Standardized error handling in the language domain

-- Unifies error reporting and recovery.
+- Unifies error reporting and recovery

-- Errors can't be ignored.
+- Errors can't be ignored

 ---

 ### Problems with Exceptions

-- In the small (and especially when teaching them), exceptions seem to work quite well.
+- In the small (and especially when teaching them), exceptions seem to work quite well

 ---

-### 1. The Two Kinds of Errors are Conflated
+### 1. Conflates the Two Kinds of Errors

 - Recoverable vs panic

 ---

-### 2. Exceptions are not Part of the Type System
+### 2. Not Part of the Type System

-- Caller can’t know what exceptions might emerge.
+- Caller can’t know what exceptions might emerge

-- If you figure them out, the function can start throwing new ones.
+- If you figure them out, the function can start throwing new ones

-- C++ and Java tried *exception specifications*; didn't work.
+- C++ and Java tried *exception specifications*; didn't work

-- When errors are included in the type system, all errors are type-checked.
+- When errors are included in the type system, all errors are type-checked

 ---